k3rl15/File-Organizer/README.md

 3. The script will organize files based on their extensions into specific folders in the destination directory.

+### Using the Executable (Windows)

+If you're using a Windows operating system and don't have Python installed, you can use the provided executable file.
+Follow these steps:

+1. **Download the ZIP file:**
+   - Download the ZIP file named `File Organizer.zip`.

+2. **Extract the ZIP file:**
+   - Extract the contents of `File Organizer.zip` to a location of your choice.

+3. **Run the Executable:**
+   - Inside the extracted `File Organizer` folder, go into the 'dist' folder, double-click on `file_organizer.exe`.
+   - The script will run, and you can follow the on-screen prompts.

 ## Features

 - **Supported File Categories:**